DMould123/my-wedding-date-countdown/README.md

 ## Description 🌍

-This Wedding Countdown WebPage is a project to display a countdown to my own special day.
-It features an animated countdown timer and links to my social media profiles.
-Check them out!
+This Wedding Countdown WebPage is a special project designed to track the days leading up to my wedding day.
+The page features an animated countdown timer, providing users with an interactive way to follow the time left until our celebration.
+It also includes links to my social media profiles.
+Feel free to check them out!

 ## Objectives 🎯